oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-jrf/wlsforocionokedeploy.md

 > kubectl edit ingress wls-cluster-ingress -n wlsoke02-domain-ns

-(instead of the example **wlsoke02-domain-ns** namespace, use the weblogic domain namespace corresponding to your Kubernetes cluster)
+(instead of the example **wlsoke02-domain-ns** namespace, use the weblogic domain namespace corresponding to your Kubernetes cluster; see `$ kubectl get ingress -A` above command output)